nguyenjpus/linux/_work/2025-10/2025-10-06-boot-performance-fix.markdown

 tags: [Troubleshooting, systemd]
 ---

-As part of my work in a data center, I tackled a server with a brutal 23-minute boot time using skills from my CompTIA Linux+ prep (Sections 1–5: `systemd`, GRUB, troubleshooting).
+As part of my work in as a technician, I tackled a server with a brutal 23-minute boot time using skills from my CompTIA Linux+ prep (Sections 1–5: `systemd`, GRUB, troubleshooting).
 With `systemd-analyze plot` and `systemd-analyze blame`, I identified bottlenecks and cut boot time to ~5.5 minutes by updating BIOS/BMC firmware—a 75% improvement!
 Here’s how I did it, with visuals and tips for sysadmins.

 ## The Problem: A 23-Minute Boot slog